tpm2-software/tpm2-tools/man/tpm2_duplicate.1.md

     Specifies the file path to the public key of the parent object on the destination TPM.
 This should be a `TPM2B_PUBLIC` formatted file.
+    This public key is used for the wrapping of a PEM or DER key which will be exported for a remote TPM.

   * **-k**, **\--private-key**=_FILE_: